thirdtank/adrs.cloud/plan.md

   - Use multi-stage build to end up with only prod gems and generated assets X Asset hashing
 X Centralize configuration and boot-up sequence
+* Ensure that assets built for prod/dev/test can never overlap

 # Docs/Notes